iotaledger/hornet/documentation/docs/references/configuration.md

 ---
-description: This section describes the configuration parameters and their types for your Hornet node.
+description: This section describes the configuration parameters and their types for your HORNET node.
 image: /img/Banner/banner_hornet_configuration.png
 keywords:
 - IOTA Node
-- Hornet Node
+- HORNET Node
 - Configuration
 - JSON
 - Customize